 Avoiding Sexual Harassment In Fitness Centers

 The vast majority of personal trainers are very honorable and would never do any of the things discussed here.
 So, how can those upstanding trainers reduce the risk of sexual harassment allegations?
-Besides having personal trainer insurance which covers against allegations of sexual misconduct, here are a few ways we can strive to be more professional and reduce risk:
+Besides having personal trainer insurance which covers allegations of sexual misconduct, here are a few ways we can strive to be more professional and reduce risk:

 1. Don't date your clients

 When I discuss this in classes I teach, I often hear a few snickers from people.
 This is not a funny thing.
-Dating your personal training client is just asking for trouble – and its unethical.
+Dating your personal training client is just asking for trouble – and it's unethical.
 Consider the reputation you are getting in the gym – because people do talk.
-Do you really want to be known as “that guy” or “that girl?”
+Do you want to be known as “that guy” or “that girl?”

 2. Keep touching to a minimum

 From time to time trainers may need to touch their clients to correct their form.
-I get this but touching does not need to be a full contact sport.
-At the very first meeting with clients, tell them you may need to occasionally adjust their form but you will first always ask their permission first.
+I get this but touching does not need to be a full-contact sport.
+At the very first meeting with clients, tell them you may need to adjust their form occasionally but you will first always ask their permission first.

-Employees should be educated on appropriate vs. non-appropriate contact with members, guests and clients.
+Employees should be educated on appropriate vs. non-appropriate contact with members, guests, and clients.
 This includes spotting techniques too.

 3. Have witnesses